likejazz/daum-search-mac/README.md

 # Usage

 - Hit `CMD + L` to focus on search box for convenient use.
-- If you want links to open in a OS' default browser(e.g. Chrome, Safari, Firefox) instead of the current one, click button named '새 창'.
+- If you want links to open in a OS' default browser(e.g. Chrome, Safari, Firefox) instead of the current one, click checkbox named '새 창'.

 # App Icon